 A pastry consisting of hot cheese in between layers crispy shredded phyllo dough in a sweet syrup that is common in Greece, Turkey, Israel and many other countries in the area.

-- 1/2 pound shredded phyllo (called: kataifi or kunefe), thawed as directed on package
+- 1/2 pound shredded phyllo (called: kataifi dough or kunefe dough or kunafa dough), thawed as directed on package

 - 1/2 cup unsalted butter, melted